SaminGroup/Dolezal-Surface-Calcs/README.md

 4. Monolayer-Study : here are the INCAR and KPOINTS that were used to complete the monolayer study.
 INCAR-First was used to apply each O atom from 1 to 30.
 All Final structures
                      (30 POSCARs) were then re-run using INCAR-Final and KPOINTS1.
 The two python scripts are how I automated the systematic increase from 1/15 ML to 30/15 ML.

-5. NEB-calcs : these are the VASP files I used to perform the cNEB method on my four different sets.
-The four directories hold the data files for each set and the data analysis was done by hand since it was quick.
-Please note that I used vtst to do the post-processing and image creation.
-The two commands I used were, to generate 6 images from an intial (1) and final (2) structure "nebmake.pl POSCAR1 POSCAR2 6" and generate results "nebresults.pl"
+5. NEB-calcs : these are the VASP files I used to perform the cNEB calculations.
+The six directories hold the data files for each set plus the neighbor and full coverage study on Set I. The data analysis and plotting was done using the two python scripts. reax_vs_energy.py plots the reaction pathway and a bar plot; neb-calcs.py is where the MC simulation is performed over different temperature ranges.
+Please note that I used vtst to generate the images and create the data files.
+The two commands I used were "nebmake.pl POSCAR1 POSCAR2 6" and "nebresults.pl" -- where the first takes and intial (1) and final (2) position and creates 6 images, and the second generates the results once the VASP calculation is done

 6. PDOS : these are the VASP files I used to generate the DOS for the bulk structure I found from MC2.
 The python script plots the DOS as well as a histogram of the states in the s-, p-, and d-orbitals